KeyboardKit/KeyboardKitPro/README.md

 ## Getting started

-Before you can use KeyboardKit Pro, you need to install it and obtain a license:
+Once KeyboardKit is added to your project, you need to obtain a license before you can start using it in your application.

-* Obtain a license from the [KeyboardKit website][Licenses].
-* Install KeyboardKit as described [in the main repo][KeyboardKit].
-* Install KeyboardKitPro as described above.

-KeyboardKit Pro can now be setup with a single line of code:

-* For keyboard extensions, call `setupPro(withLicenseKey:view:)` instead of `setup(with:)`.
-* For applications, where `setupPro` is not available, use `License.register(licenseKey:)` instead.
-* These functions are throwing and throw a `LicenseError` when they fail.

-After registering a valid license, you can inspect the current license with `License.current`.

-Registering a Pro license will setup Pro features that your license includes, e.g. a real autocomplete suggestion provider and all supported locales.
-You can then use any features that your license includes in any way you like.
+[Read more here][Getting-Started]

 ## Documentation

-The [KeyboardKit Pro documentation][Documentation] contains structured information that makes it easy to overview the various parts of the library, see how they connect to each other etc.
+The KeyboardKit Pro documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.

-Just download the documentation, extract the zip file and double-tap the extracted file to view the documentation directly in Xcode.
+You can either [download][Documentation] the latest documentation or build it directly in Xcode, using `Product/Build Documentation`.

 ## Features